DeepLeek-quant/tw-3-factor/README.md

 <img src="images/improved_strategy.png" width="800"/>

 ## Converging drawdown with MAE/ MFE analysis
-as can be seen from the MFE distribution, the maximum loss for loss trades at Q3 is 15.16%, which means that the loss exceed 15.16% is mostly cannot recover.
+as can be seen from the MFE distribution, the maximum loss for loss trades at Q3 is 15.16%, which means that the loss exceed 15.16% is mostly un-recoverable.

 ```python
 adjusted_tw3factor._plot_maemfe()